wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 ###########
 * **Local integrity thread**: Calculates the hash of all the files to be synchronized.
 This requires high CPU usage.
 * **Agent info thread**: A section of this task sends all the agents' information to the wazuh-db.
 The communication is done in small chunks so as not to saturate the service socket.
 This turned this task into a somewhat slow process and not a good candidate for asyncio.
-* **Integrity thread**:

-   * **Compress files**: Compressing files is fully synchronous and can block the parent cluster process.
+* **Integrity thread**: Compressing files, which is done inside this task, is fully synchronous and can block the parent cluster process.
-   * **Process extra-valid files**: The workers send the extra-valid files to the master.
-Processing these files is prone to interleaving and can be very slow when using asyncio.

 Worker nodes
 ############